-Finally here, Sugalabo Inc. – argubly the most mystrious eateries opened in Tokyo of the year.
-The ranking and rating of the restaurants was jumped to Top 10 in Tokyo on Tabelog not long since its opening, while it is impossible to get a reservation not even their telephone number and the only way is to ask someone who have been before to take you there.
-Luckily i was invited by a good friend in Janurary, and the earliest available day is two months after, which is end of March.
+Finally here, Sugalabo Inc. - argubly the most mystrious eateries opened in Tokyo in 2016.
+The ranking of Sugalabo has jumped to Tokyo's Top 10 on Tabelog soon after its opening.
+While it is almost impossible to get a reservation as their telephone number was not open to public.
+Luckily i was invited by a good Japanese friend.

 The man behind Sugalabo is Yosuke Suga (須賀洋介) who was trained under Robuchon in Paris.
-He started as an assistant of Jo Robuchon and later became an executive chef at L’Atelier de Jo Robuchon Paris before he opened Sugalabo in April 2015.
-Sugalabo offers upscale French food in a laboratory style, Chef Yosuke focuses on every single elements from ingredients, tableware to cookware to give the guest the best culinary tour by bringing Japanese and French culture and flavors together.
+He started as an assistant of Joel Robuchon, followed by executive chef at L'Atelier de Jo Robuchon Paris before he opened Sugalabo in April 2015.
+Sugalabo offers upscale French food in a laboratory style, Chef Yosuke focuses on every single elements from ingredients, tableware to cookware to give the guest the best culinary tour, by blending Japanese and French elements in the best possible ways.

-Sugalabo locates in Kamiya-cho, Minato-ku in central Tokyo, just few minutes walk from Kamiya-cho train station.
-The entrance of the restaurant is very special and almost impossible to tell, no signboard nor significant directions, but everything gets easier if you can recgnoise this little ‘cafe’ called Orange Coffee Tokyo at the ground floor of a office building.
-Yeah, that’s the reception.
-After confirming the reservation details at the ‘cashier’, you now may enter the restaurant – just push the book shelf on the left hand side.
-And here we go!
+Sugalabo locates in Kamiya-cho, Minato-ku in Tokyo, just few minutes walk from Kamiya-cho train station.
+The entrance of the restaurant is very special and almost impossible to tell, no signboard nor significant directions, but everything gets easier when I recgnoise this little 'cafe' called Orange Coffee Tokyo.
+Yeah, that's the reception.
+After confirming the reservation details at the 'cashier', you now may enter the restaurant, by push the book shelf.
+Here we go!

 The restaurant features a 8-seat counter and 8 table seatings, there is also a private room.
 The only menu at Sugalabo includes 5 dishes and 2 desserts, comes with complimentary amuse bouche and petit fours.
 Cheese and curry rice are also available upon request.

-We were firstly served four snaks to start our dinner.
-The first snack is a Japanese wafer ‘Monaka’ with a Sugalabo logo on it.
-The wafer is very crsipy, inside is creamy scrambled eggs and Ikura marinated in Japanese soy sauce ‘shoyo’ (いいくらのしょうゆ漬け).
+We were firstly served four snakes to start our dinner.
+The first snack is a Japanese wafer 'Monaka' with a Sugalabo logo on it.
+The wafer is very crsipy, inside was creamy scrambled eggs and Ikura marinated in Japanese soy sauce 'shoyo' (いいくらのしょうゆ漬け).
 Nice delicay to open our palates.

 The third snack was a mini freshly-baked vegetable quiche, flaky and buttery crust, inside was smooth and flavorful.
-The only issue here : it was very hot and our mouth was hurt (we expected food at such fancy place should be served at ‘edible’ tempeture).
+Unfortunately it was really hot and our mouth was hurt (we expected food at such fancy place should be served at 'edible' temperature).

 The last amuse is a shot of onion soup made of freshly-harvest baby onions from Awaji.
-We were surprised by the natural sweetness of the onion soup, very delicious with a milk mily flavor.
-Again, too hot.
+We were surprised by the natural sweetness of the onion soup, very delicious with a mild milky flavor.

-Bon Dabon ham, the only raw ham in Japan, it is considered the best ham in Japan by a lot of locals.
-The producer Tada Masatoyo (多田 昌豊) has his own factory in Gifu (岐阜) which is one of the most popular tourist destination in Gifu.
-For this dish, the thin-sliced ham is paired with one of the best produces of Spring – white asparagus.
+Bon Dabon ham, the only certificated ham producer in Japan, it is considered the best ham in Japan by a lot of locals.
+The producer Tada Masatoyo (多田 昌豊) has his own factory in Gifu (岐阜).
+For this dish, the thin-sliced ham is paired with one of the best produces of Spring - white asparagus.
 The ham has a deep and flavorful taste which matches well with the juicy asparagus.

 The first main dish of the night was crispy-scaled Amadai paired with Topinambou chips.
 Chef Suga-san showed as the fresh Topinambou before he served the dish, it looks like ginger but taste more like potatoes (at least the chips were!).
 Amadai was tender and i really liked its crispy scales.

-After the fish course, we were served the meat course of Wagyu from Nara and Ginea fowl from a local farmer.
+The meat course of Wagyu from Nara and fowl from a local farmer.
 We watched Chef Suga-san grilling the steak at the counter at the very beginning of out meal, it has a lovely crispy skin and pretty succulent, flavorful meat.
-On the side, the fowl was too impressive.
+On the side, the fowl was also delicious.

 The freshly baked apple pie was made of apples from a hundred-year-old tree from a private farm in Aomori.
 The cookie-like tart base was buttery, apple was well-baked which has a very balanced sweet and sour taste (actually the ingredient itself plays a larger part here).

-Probably due to our high expectations, the meal at Sugalabo didn’t work out that much for us.
-But we have to admit that the ingredients were the top quality, all the ingredients were sourced from the best farms in Japan.
+To be honest, my first visit in 2016 was a bit under expectation.
+But there's no doubt thatthe ingredients were the top quality sourced from the best farms in Japan.
 Chef Suga-san makes French food into his unique style by using those top ingredients, but we still feel something is missing on the flavor side.
-Another issue is quite a few of dishes were served too hot.
+Another issue was quite a few of dishes were served too hot.
 I think the team need a bit more time (maybe few more month) to become sophisticated.
 But i still looking forward to revisit it some time soon.